Why Use a Schengen Visa for Non-Schengen Countries?

 - If you want to return to the Schengen Area after your trip to a non-Schengen country, you will need a multiple-entry Schengen visa.

-- Every country has a set maximum length of stay, and if you go over, it can result in fines or a ban on entering in the future.
+- Every country has a set maximum length of stay, and going over can result in fines or a ban on entering in the future.

 - Some immigration officers may ask for proof of accommodation, return tickets, and financial means, so keep them handy.